Skip to main content

 Procedure

 Before enrolling in any program or course, students submit requests for pre-estimation of credit.
-Requests for Off Campus Study Credits are handled by the OCS Office.
+Requests for Off Campus Study Credits are handled by the Global Engagement Office.
 Requests for Transfer Credits are handled by the Registrar's Office.
-Consult those offices' websites to learn the College's conditions and process for earning OCS and transfer credit.
+Consult those offices' websites to learn the College's conditions and process for earning off-campus study and transfer credit.
 When requesting pre-estimation of credit through mySwarthmore, upload the course syllabus identifying the textbook and major topics covered, as well as links or screenshots for both the number of credits the course represents and the number of credits required for a bachelor's degree at the other institution.
 The pre-estimation is not a guarantee that the course will be eligible for Swarthmore credit; rather, it is an indication that the course is likely to be eligible using the information available at the time.

 After the course has been completed, again carefully follow the instructions for Off Campus Study Credits or Transfer Credits, returning to the online portal via mySwarthmore to submit extensive evidence – syllabus, exams, papers – on what you learned in the course and to request approval of Swarthmore credit.